 Exception to vesting schedule.
 The above vesting schedule no longer applies once you reach Normal Retirement Age under the Plan.
 Thus, if you are still employed with us at Normal Retirement Age, you will automatically become 100% vested in all contributions under the Plan.
 You also will be fully vested in your entire account balance (regardless of the Plan's vesting schedule) if the plan is terminated.
-In addition, if you die or become disabled while you are still employed with us, you will automatically become 100% vested.
+In addition, if you: